-https://app.gather.town/app/vDaiKeEV21tzweZH/PSY100VirtualSpace
+https://app.gather.town/app/vDaiKeEV21tzweZH/PSY100VirtualSpace hi, ask about graduate school, or schedule a study session when you know a TA will be available for questions!

 Students may use this space to gather virtually at any time! (a password is needed and will be posted on the Quercus homepage).